UAF-RCS/uaf-rcs-storage-docs/batch-stage-archive.md

 ## Confirm a file is offline in the $ARCHIVE file system

-The first thing you should verify before attempting to access your files or directories via any method while on $ARCHIVE is that the file is actively "online", meaning that it resides on hard disk capacity and not "offline" or solely on tape.
-To verify this, run the following command on your file:
+Before attempting to access your files on $ARCHIVE, verify that the file is actively “online”.
+A file is “online” if it resides on hard disk capacity, and it is “offline” if it is solely on tape.
+To verify the file is currently "offline", run the following command on your file:

 ```
 $ sls -D <path_to_file>